LevBernstein/levbernstein/projects.md

 * [Steam: How Far to the Top?](https://github.com/LevBernstein/steamDegreesOfSeparation), a social network analysis tool that measures the degrees of separation between a user and the top of the steam levels leaderboard.

+* [Oppia](https://github.com/oppia/oppia), an open source online learning platform.
+I worked on the improving and testing the installation of third party libraries.

 * [Anubis](https://github.com/AnubisLMS/Anubis), a distributed Learning
 Management System in use in various NYU CS courses.
 Anubis provides